ASSESSMENTS OFFERED AT GARRETSON SCHOOL DISTRICT

 Measures student achievement in relation to our state standards in the areas of English Language Arts and Mathematics.
 The assessment is administered on the computer.
 Provides meaningful feedback and data that teachers and other educators can use to help students succeed.

-South Dakota Science Alternate Assessment: (SDSA) Grades 5-8-11, content areas: Science, testing times vary, but anywhere from 60-240 minutes.
-State mandated assessment administered on the computer.
+South Dakota Science Assessment: (SDSA) Grades 5-8-11, content areas: Science, testing times vary, but anywhere from 60-240 minutes.
+State-mandated assessment administered on the computer.

 ACCESS: Administered to EL students, grades 1st-12th, content areas: Listening, Reading, Writing, Speaking, approximately 170 minutes.